Zippycz3ch/k6-by-zippy/readme.md

 This repository provides a complete local environment for performance testing using Grafana k6, InfluxDB v2.x and Grafana dashboards/

+Change your passwords if you use this as non local setup!

 ---

 ## Running Tests